 Sant Ambrogio

-One of Milan’s oldest buildings, Sant Ambrogio, was built over 1,600 years ago in 379 AD by its namesake St. Ambrose.
-As the building’s age will tell you, Sant Ambrogio is rich with history and offers you the ability to check out ancient Italian design and architecture that you just won’t find on newer structures in today’s world.
+One of Milan’s oldest buildings, Sant Ambrogio, was built over 1,600 years ago in 379 AD, by its namesake St. Ambrose.
+As the building’s age will tell you, Sant Ambrogio is rich with history.
+He allows you to check out ancient Italian design and architecture that you just won’t find on newer structures in today’s world.

 Torre Branca

-As alluded to earlier, the Torre Branca is the centerpiece of the beautiful Parco Sempione and is worth visiting the incredible park just to visit.
-Reaching an astounding height of 350 feet, the Torre Branca offers you incomparable views of the entire city of Milan and all the surrounding areas.
+As alluded to earlier, the Torre Branca is the centerpiece of the beautiful Parco Sempione and is worth visiting just to see.
+Reaching an astounding height of 350 feet, the Torre Branca offers incomparable views of the entire city of Milan and all the surrounding areas.
 All you need to do is take the elevator to the top and peer out into the stunning beauty all around you.

 Nearing its 90th birthday in the next couple of years, the Torre Branca has been open to the public for almost a century for residents and visitors alike to enjoy.
 It was designed by the famous Italian architect Gio Ponti, and its timeless beauty has attracted visitors from all over the world.
 The Torre Branca is something you definitely won’t want to skip as you explore the Parco Sempione!